Ropelength Criticality

 \subsection{The balance criterion}

 Having computed the derivative of the function $\Ts$ representing the one-sided constraint, we can now start to formulate our balance criterion.
-Recall that in a constrained link type, each endpoint $p\in\Deriv L$ is constrained to lie in a subspace $H_p$. \begin{definition} Let $L$ be a $C^{1,1}$ curve in the constrained link type~$[L]$.
-Suppose $\eta$ is a $C^1$ vector field along~$L$ (for instance the restriction of $C^2$ field on~$\R^3$).
-We say $\eta$ is \demph{compatible} with~$[L]$ at~$L$ if at each endpoint $p\in\Deriv L$ we have that $\eta$ is tangent to~$H^0_p$ and that $\eta'(p)=D_p\eta(T)\in H^1_p$.
-Assuming $\reach(L)<\infty$, we say that $L$ is \demph{$\Ts$-regular} if it has a \demph{thickening field}, meaning a compatible $C^2$ vector field on~$\R^3$ with $\delta_\eta\Ts(L) > 0$. \end{definition}
+Recall that in a constrained link type, at each endpoint $p\in\d L$ we have constraints given by the subspaces $H^0_p$ and~$H^1_p$.